fomenko-ai/cranberrypy/README.md

 2. Enter a query.

-3. Optional, but if you need to get a more accurate answer for a specific module of the project, copy and send the absolute path of the module.
+3. Optional, but if you need to get a more accurate answer for a specific module or several modules of the project, copy and send the absolute path of the module.

 ***The chat only responds to the query and does not save the history of previous queries in context.***